kubeflow/website/content/docs/started/getting-started-gke.md

         * `<project>` is your GCP project.
 It must have the same value as used in the next step when you deploy Kubeflow from the UI or by running the deployment script.
-    * Here's what the form should look like:
+    * Here's an example of the completed form:
       <img src="/docs/images/oauth-credential.png"
         alt="OAuth credentials"
-        class="m-3 p-3 border border-info rounded">
+        class="mt-3 mb-3 p-3 border border-info rounded">

 1. Press **Enter/Return** to add the URI.
 Check that the URI now appears as a confirmed item under **Authorized redirect URIs**.
 (It should no longer be